AGA-JCS/.github/ISSUE_TEMPLATE/solicitud_de_funcion.md

 ---
-name: Solicitud de nueva función
+name: Feature request
-about: Formulario para solicitar una nueva función o mejora en el sistema
+about: Suggest an idea for this project
-title: "[Feature] "
+title: ''
-labels: enhancement
+labels: ''
 assignees: ''

 ---

 **Solicitud de nueva función**